cameraui/docs/recording/timeline-playback.md

 - **See what happened** at a glance.
 Event marks on the timeline show a thumbnail.
 Click one to jump to that moment.
 - **Spot rings and alarms.** A doorbell press, siren, security system or contact event shows as a full event bar with its own icon and a snapshot, even when the camera saw nothing.
 It stands out instead of hiding between motion marks.
 A ring during an already-running motion event appears right away, not after the motion ends.[^conf]
 - **Filter by event type.** The filter button picks which event types show, on the timeline and in the detections list.
 The choice sticks between visits.
+- **Filter by zone.** In the filter, turn on **Filter by zone** and mark areas on the camera picture to keep only events detected inside them.
 - **Zoom** the timeline in and out, from a broad overview down to seconds-level detail.
 At the deepest zoom level scrubbing becomes frame-accurate and the timeline shows a **Fine Scrubbing** badge.
 - **Jump to a day** with the calendar, which highlights the days that have footage.